 1951 @ SkySong

-SkySong, the ASU Scottsdale Innovation Center, offers local entrepreneurs a collaborative space for their ideas and innovation to thrive.
-Named for the year Scottsdale was incorporated, 1951 @ Skysong is a co-working space that combines 1950s décor with the latest collaboration and communication technologies.
-The resulting, vibrant atmosphere is infused with the daring visions of the past while equipped to advance today’s entrepreneurial innovation.
+Located at SkySong, the ASU Scottsdale Innovation Center, 1951 @ SkySong offers ASU faculty, staff, students and ventures a collaborative space for their ideas and innovation to thrive.
+Named for the year Scottsdale was incorporated, 1951 @ Skysong is an event and collaborative workspace that combines 1950s décor with the latest collaboration opportunities.
+The resulting premise combines historical influence with a forward-thinking, innovative atmosphere.

-The spaced is adorned with Americana on loan from the collection of Scottsdale real estate entrepreneur Michael Pollack.
-It includes a Bob’s Big Boy statue, an ASU Devil neon sign, a rocket-shaped gumball machine, a Marilyn Monroe neon sign and a Wurlitzer juke box, among other collectables.
+The spaced showcases Americana on loan from the collection of Scottsdale real estate entrepreneur, Michael Pollack.
+It includes a Bob’s Big Boy statue, an ASU Devil neon sign, a rocket-shaped gumball machine, a Marilyn Monroe neon sign and Wurlitzer juke boxes, among other collectables.

-- A small conference room for up to 10, with video conferencing capabilities
+- A reservable conference room for up to 12